10 Tough Interview Questions and Ten Great Answers

-Others are classic interview questions, such as "What is your greatest weakness?"
-Yet most candidates answer questions such as this improperly.
+Others interview questions in this list are classic interview fail questions, such as "What is your greatest weakness?"
+Most candidates answer questions such as this improperly.
 In this case, the standard textbook answer for the "greatest weakness" question is to provide a veiled positive such as: "I work too much.
 I just work and work and work."
 Wrong.
 Either you are lying or, worse yet, you are telling the truth, in which case you define working too much as a weakness and really do not want to work much at all.

 It seems like an easy interview question.
 It's open ended.
 You can talk about whatever you want from birth forward.
 Right?